Life so far

 19. I played a key role in mainstreaming anti-slavery in a major UN migration and livelihoods programme in Myanmar.

 22. I worked out how to end slavery.
-Wrote it down in a forthcoming book chapter called “Justice against Power: Marshalling a credible response to slavery eradication.”
+Wrote it down in a book chapter called “Justice against Power: Marshalling a credible response to slavery eradication.”

 23. I’ve been an expert witness in over 200 trafficking cases.